-Or the YOAST SEO plugin (my pick)
+Try the YOAST SEO plugin or choose your own.

 The other social media sites are also taking advantage of social meta tags.
 All of the other major platforms, Twitter, LinkedIn, and Google+, recognize these “Open Graph” tags.
 Twitter actually has its own meta tags for Twitter Cards.
 But if Twitter robots can’t find any, Twitter uses Open Graph tags instead.

 So, now when you post a URL on your Facebook page and this URL contains the Open Graph tag, your image will pop up inside your post.
 And, even better, your audience can now just click on the image to go directly to your website or blog!

 There it is!